-TEX500-LCD and TEX1000LIGHT can operate throughout the frequency bank with no need for calibration or set-up.
+TEX16000LIGHT and TEX2000LIGHT can operate throughout the frequency bank with no need for calibration or set-up.

-An LCD on the front panel and a push-button board provide for user interfacing with the microprocessor control system, which offers the following features:
+An LCD on the front panel and a push-button panel provide for user interfacing with the microprocessor control system, which implements the following features:

-- Output power setup.

-- Operating frequency setup.

-- Power output enable/disable.

-- Power Good feature (User-selectable output power alarm threshold).

-- Measurement and display of transmitter operating parameters. - Communication with external devices such as programming or telemetry systems via RS232 serial interface or I2C.
+- Output power setup. - Working frequency setup. - Power output enable/disable. - User-selectable threshold settings for output power alarm (Power Good feature) - Measurement and display of exciter operating parameters. - Communication with external devices such as programming or telemetry systems via RS232 serial interface or I2C.

-Four LEDs on the front panel provide the following status indications: ON, LOCK, FOLDBACK and RF MUTE; two yellow LEDs indicate power supply unit malfunction.
+Four LEDs on the front panel provide the following status indications: ON, LOCK, FOLDBACK and RF MUTE.

 The exciter management firmware is based on a menu system.
-User has four navigation buttons available to browse submenus: ESC (Sect.6.1 - [6]), $\triangleleft^{\uparrow}$ , $\forall^{\downarrow}$ , and ENTER (sect.
-6.1 - [9]).
+User has four navigation buttons available to browse submenus: ESC, \triangleleft^{\uparrow} , \checkmark^{\uparrow} , ed ENTER.

-The rear panel features the mains input connectors with a mains voltage switch (see Sect.
-6.2 - [30]) to select the appropriate mains input voltage, as well as audio input connectors and RF output connector, telemetry connector, protection fuses and two inputs for signals modulated onto subcarriers by suitable external coders, such as RDS (Radio Data System) signals commonly used in Europe.
+The rear panel features the mains input connectors, as well as audio input connectors and RF output connector, telemetry connector, protection fuses and two inputs for signals modulated onto subcarriers by suitable external coders, such as RDS (Radio Data System) signals commonly used in Europe.